SeanEdwardFletcher/Database_Systems/Assignments/Ass01/README.md

 ## Results

+The data is saved in a .tsv file with the following labels ('file_name', 'paper_title', 'author_names', 'author_emails', 'author_affiliation', 'paper_abstract', 'keywords')

 Much of the data seems to have been cleanly extracted.
 There are, however, some anomalies such as:

   .  some of the http files do not use the same div or class tags the majority of the other files use, and their information is there therefore missing